awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-formatting.md

 The files that you use to import data into Amazon Personalize must map to the schema that you are using\.

 Amazon Personalize imports data only from files that are in the comma\-separated values \(CSV\) format\.
 Amazon Personalize requires the first row of your CSV file to contain column headers\.
 The column headers in your CSV file need to map to the schema to create the dataset\.
 Don't enclose headers in quotation marks \("\)\. `TIMESTAMP` and `CREATION_TIMESTAMP` data must be in *UNIX epoch* time format\.
 For more information see [Timestamp data](#timestamp-data)\.
+For more information about schemas, see [Datasets and schemas](how-it-works-dataset-schema.md)\.

 **Important**
 If your data includes any non\-ASCII encoded characters, your CSV file must be encoded in UTF\-8 format\.